 Can I appeal the magistrate’s decision?

-Yes.
-If you do not agree with the decision you can appeal to the County Court.
+Yes. you can appeal the magistrate's decision if you do not agree with it.
+You can appeal to the County Court.
 You have 28 days to do this.
 Get legal advice before you decide.
 You could get a higher penalty.

 Other support